jminjares4/Microprocessor-2-Lab-Template/doc_pages/lab5.md

 For this lab, there are few important function calls that are going to be used throughout the lab.
 Queues are created by using `QueueHandle_t` data type.
 For instance, <strong>`QueueHandle_t`</strong> *myQueue* is how you would create a queue.

 First, `xQueueCreate` is the function you must call if you want to create a queue. `xQueueCreate` has two parameters, `UBaseType_t` uxQueueLength, and `UBaseType_t` uxItemSize.
-Therefore, if we wanted to create a queue of `floatd` we would do the following:
+Therefore, if we wanted to create a queue of `floats` we would do the following:
 ~~~c
 QueueHandle_t myQueue; /* global queue */
 ...